RB extends Yuki Tsunoda through next season | TSN

 RB extends Tsunoda through next season

-Another Formula 1 seat came off the board Saturday afternoon as Visa Cash App RB announced that Yuki Tsunoda will remain with the team in 2025.
+RB picked up the option on Tsunoda's contract to keep the Japanese driver through 2025.
+He is currently teammates with Daniel Ricciardo, who hasn't confirmed a seat yet for next season.

-Tsunoda made his debut with the team in 2021 and has been one of their full-time drivers for the past three seasons.
+Tsunoda debuted with Red Bull's junior team in 2021 and has shown yearly progress.
+This season, he's finished in the top-10 in five of eight races as Formula 1 heads into the Canadian Grand Prix on Sunday.

-“I’m very happy to be staying with Visa Cash App RB and it’s a good feeling to have my future decided so early in the year,” Tsunoda said via F1.
-“For that, I want to thank everyone at Red Bull and Honda who have played such an important role in my career and will continue to do so.
+“I’m very happy to be staying with Visa Cash App RB and it’s a good feeling to have my future decided so early in the year,” Tsunoda said in a statement.
+"For that, I want to thank everyone at Red Bull and Honda who have played such an important role in my career and will continue to do so.

 “The team has a big development project ahead and I’m excited to be part of it.
 It’s great to know that everyone appreciates all the hard work I have put in and that the team believes I can help it move further up the grid."